-Brendan Smialowski, a photojournalist for Agence France-Presse (“AFP”).
+The photo of Bernie Sanders is owned by Brendan Smialowski, a photojournalist for Agence France-Presse (“AFP”).

-To legally use the photo in anything, you have to license it from Getty Images.
+To legally use that Bernie photo in anything, you have to license it from Getty Images.
 Then, according to a contract between yourself and Getty, you can use the image as many times/where/when/how as you want without having to pay royalties.
 However, if you plan to use the photo for merchandising, you have to give Getty more specific information about how you plan to use it, including circulation quantities and licensing duration.

-If you don’t buy licensing to use the photo, you legally have to pay royalties (a small percentage of each sale) to Getty images for using their product (Bernie’s photo on his chair).
+If you don’t buy a license to use the photo, you legally have to pay royalties (a small percentage of each sale) to Getty images for using their product (Bernie’s photo on his chair).
 And if you don’t buy specific licensing for merchandising, you may be under even more legal fire 🔥

 If you don’t pay Getty royalties, they have every right to press charges and demand payment.
 Bernie himself does, too, as you’re illegally using an image of him to profit, without his consent.

 Note: Should you decide to sell stuff using the Bernie image, expect your store to get shut down by Etsy, no questions asked.